ALL THE TIME IN THE WORLD

 2015 - 2020

-I settled into a quiet, but productive, life in Maine.
-I produced two more albums: Dan Fogelberg ~ Live at Carnegie Hall and A Tribute to Dan Fogelberg.
-I maintained Dan’s website and attended fan reunions, Part of the Plan musical events, and the tribute concert in Colorado.
+On February 24, 2015, the ranch sold, after only two months of negotiations and paperwork.
+I settled into a quiet, but productive life in Maine, producing two more albums: Dan Fogelberg ~ Live at Carnegie Hall and A Tribute to Dan Fogelberg.
+I maintained Dan’s website and attended fan reunions, musical events, and the tribute concert in Colorado.
 I taught photography workshops in Mexico, Bali, India and England.

 A kitty came out of the woods and moved in.
 I named her Sofia and wondered what fabulous name Dan would have given her.
 And that’s how it goes, every day; wondering what he would have thought, or said, or done, but with gratitude now instead of grief.
 Like a copper weather vane by the sea, all that was hard and glaring has become soft and green, and every direction points toward home.

 The Making of a Serial Memoir